Just this once, I’m writing a post in English for the benefit of my international friends. So listen up.

 I guess, in the end, that Google doesn’t care.

 Of course, what Google does care about is making money.
 SEO-consultants will eagerly tell you that if it wants to keep making money, Google has to keep offering its visitors the best possible search results.

 But I have my doubts.
-What’s more likely is that Google needs to give its visitors only the type of result they’ve come to expect.
+It’s more likely Google needs to give its visitors only the type of result they’ve come to expect.

 With millions of online publishers dancing to its tune, Google is setting the standard.
-And right now, it’s allowing dull search results to drive out fine content fast.
+And right now, it’s allowing bad search results to drive out good content fast.

 There is only one solution: screw Google.